Governance Language

 CONCEPT_LAYER: Governance Language & Reflective Restraint

-STATUS: Diagnostic / non-binding / non-authoritative / non-operational
+STATUS: Diagnostic / non-binding / non-authoritative / non-operational / advisory only

 KEY_THEMES: moral legibility; conscience-performance risk; safety language; reflective restraint; accountability